stefanhans/thoughts-about-contexting-talk/PITCHME.md

 Remember 1999 the Google effect...

-We need this again for developer of decentralized systems
+We need this again <br> for developer of decentralized systems

 ---